paritytech/releng-scripts/README.md

 ## Docker

-Once the automation is in place, the image will be available as `paritytech/releng-scripts` and usable as:
+The image is available as `paritytech/releng-scripts` and usable as:

 ```bash
 # Show the help